afontcu/vuex-at-scale/README.md

 * A 1:1 mapping between services and API endpoints is strongly encouraged.
 This way, frontend and backend will share a common language to talk about data.
   IMHO any solution without this benefit is a suboptimal solution.
+* Vuex Store should use modules and namespaces.

+## Things not covered by this repo

+* Authentication.
 * Storing all your data in Vuex or requesting directly from your components is a project-specific decision.
 However, I'd suggest using Vuex by default.
+You could even use Vue Router.
+* Error management.
+This repo provides no solution to this, since every project will manage them in a particular way.
+* Data validation and normalization (a.k.a. data formatting before passing it down to components from Store).

 ## Scripts